ColleSerre/SchoolArchives/Histoire/Nguyen/WW1.md

 ## Women

 Replaced the men, worked in ammunition and weapons factories, agriculture, communications, volunteers overseas nurses.
 Women earning their own pay cheques, more interested in the right to vote.
 1 million women joined the workforce during WW1.
 A lot of unpaid work: red cross, using less meat and wheat, the military (nursing showed that women were trained professionals).
 Virtually no opportunities for AA abroad.
 Served in the navy back home.
 Women always helped in wars but this time they were part of the military.
 Changed the perspectives women could have.
-They were also used as
+They were also used as propaganda, they were depicted as what men were protecting (along with children). **The war accelera**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyODY3NjgwMiwtODMyODcyMjUzLDEzMz
+eyJoaXN0b3J5IjpbMTAxNTIxMDgyOCwtODMyODcyMjUzLDEzMz
 kzOTAwLDEwNTM5MDk3NTgsLTQzMzQxMTE5OSwxOTEzOTA2NTIz
 LDExMzE4NTc5NTcsOTYyOTA0NDk5XX0=
 -->